Coverwatch

 Why is my business insurance going up if I had no claims?

 If your business insurance is going up despite zero claims, pool pricing is the explanation and it applies to every ecommerce operator.
 When lawsuit costs climb industry-wide, every account absorbs part of the increase.
 Your loss history doesn't change the math.
-Record jury awards, a decade of social inflation, and reinsurer discipline on liability are all working against ecommerce operators in 2026.
+Jury awards and a decade of social inflation are pushing liability costs up, and reinsurers are tightening terms to protect their own exposure.

 Marathon Strategies counted 135 jury awards above $10 million in 2024, totaling $31.3 billion.
 Product liability produced $13.7 billion of that total.
 Five exceeded $1 billion.
 Understanding how product liability is priced in a post-nuclear-verdict market matters at every ecommerce renewal.

 The Swiss Re Institute found US liability claims rose 57% over the past decade.
 The driver is social inflation.
-Jury awards climb faster than regular price levels, with annual growth peaking at 7% in 2023.
+Jury awards climb faster than regular price levels.
+Annual growth peaked at 7% in 2023.

 Carriers also look back five years on your claims record.
-An importer we work with has been claim-free for several years, but a six-figure product liability payout on a discontinued product line still drags their renewal pricing.
+A tire-and-tube importer we work with has been claim free since 2023.
+A four-year-old $910,000 product liability payout on a discontinued e-bike line still drags their renewal pricing.
 Until that lookback window closes, the old claim shows up on every quote.

 What happens when my revenue outgrows my policy estimate?